The Chippendale nightclub has moved to Darlinghurst and swapped late nights and neon lights for natural wines and pastel hues.

 At beloved Chippendale nightclub Freda's, you might've found yourself dancing with a hoard of shirtless strangers at 3am.
 At Cafe Freda's in Taylor Square, patrons are predominantly seated (and fully clothed).
 Like much of its clientele, Freda's has grown up — but it hasn't forgotten how to have fun.

 In late 2020, we mourned the loss of Freda's the nightclub, with the venue closing its doors after a nine-year reign.
 But owner David Abram didn't sit on his proverbial hands for long, opening the doors to the new iteration of Freda's just a couple of months later, on NYE.

 As is clear from the name, Cafe Freda's isn't a nightclub.
 It's not just a cafe, either.
-It's a restaurant, neighbourhood bar and creative space.
+It's a restaurant, neighbourhood bar and creative space, and it still regularly operates as a dance floor.
 And, like its predecessor, it's a haven of expression, art and music.

 Images: Cassandra Hannagan

 Book unique getaways and adventures dreamed up by our editors